 Verbal permission: We may also use or disclose your information to family members that are directly involved in your treatment with your verbal permission.
-(The evaluator will not speak to your family members during a court-ordered evaluation process unless they have completed a personal reference form or a written witness statement for you and a telephone call to them is warranted.
+(The evaluator will not speak to your family members during a court-ordered evaluative process unless they reside with you on a full or part-time basis, or they have completed a personal reference form or a written witness statement for you and a telephone call to them is warranted.
 Should a family member contact the evaluator, she will ask that they place any and all information to the evaluator in writing, and any questions answered will be process driven only with your PHI not being discussed or disclosed.)

 This notice describes how your medical information may be used and/or disclosed and how you can get access to this information.
-Please review this notice carefully before signing.
+Please review this notice carefully.